EuropeanIFCBGroup/iRfcb/README.md

 ## Documentation and Tutorials

-For detailed usage instructions, please refer to the [tutorial](https://github.com/EuropeanIFCBGroup/iRfcb/articles/tutorial.html) and the vignette available in the `vignettes` directory of the package.
+For detailed usage instructions, including a tutorial, please refer to the [package documentation](https://europeanifcbgroup.github.io/iRfcb/) and the vignette available in the `vignettes` directory of the package.

 ### Key Features